-Note that a person who's convicted of a misdemeanor in Nevada has to wait at least two (2) years before he/she may petition the court to seal the record.
+Note that a person who's convicted of a misdemeanor in Nevada has to wait at least one (1) year before he/she may petition the court to seal the record.
 But if the defense attorney succeeds in getting the charge dismissed, then the defendant is free to get the record sealed right away.
 Learn more about sealing Nevada criminal records.

 Accused?
 Call . . . .